Information and guidelines for a smooth workflow

 Start Pro

 For an even faster workflow with IronCAD and Para-Flex, some basic information is very helpful.
-Below is a list of guidelines that can help master the software and speed up the entire process from design to production.
-Click on a toggle below to open it and read more information.
+The toggles below contain guidelines to master the software and speed up the entire process from design to production.
+Specific tips for getting the most out of the CAM features can be found here.

 One IronCAD session at a time

-The add-in Para-Flex works on a single session of IronCAD at a time.
+The add-in Para-Flex is designed to work with a single session of IronCAD.

 Certain functions (e.g. updating Sizebox information) stop working when opening multiple IronCAD sessions at once.
 The connection to Para-Flex breaks.